mzylowski/s3-bucket-exposer/docs/devel.md

 ```
 * From that point from different terminal or browser you can access exposer endpoints (see documentation (TODO: link))

-After every change of code flask have to be stopped by ctrl+C and restarted.
+After every change of code, flask have to be stopped by ctrl+C and restarted.